WesBunton/MyCertificates/README.md

 ## Quickstart Guide

-Using the My Certificate Android application is dead simple.
-There are two buttons to list the available user certificates (either from KeyChain or a local file), and allowing access to one of those certificates will allow the application to parse the certificate and display the information to the user.
+Using the My Certificate Android application is simple.
+There are two buttons in the interface.
+One lists the available user certificates from KeyChain, another from a local file.
+Allowing access to one of the KeyChain certificates will allow the application to parse the certificate and display the information to the user.
+Similarly, supplying the password for a P12/PFX file will allow parsing of it.

-Note that none of this information is stored within the application.
+Note that none of the certificate or key information is stored within the application.
 Once a user goes back to the main screen, all of the certificate information is forgotten.
 In fact, to display the information again, the user will need to again perform the explicit allowing of access to the certificate.

 ### Note about lock screen:
 Because the Android platform has security in mind when implementing the KeyChain security certificate store, the platform does require that users have a lock screen enabled to successfully store an X509 user certificate.
 You can store CA certificates for doing things like HTTPS/TLS connections without a lock screen.